-Strictly speaking they are not a cysts since they do not contain any fluid.
-They represent cortical defects near the angle of the mandible below the inferior alveolar canal.
-They are usually incidental findings, and represent a depression in the medial aspect of the mandible filled by part of the submandibular gland or adjacent fat.
+Stafne cysts, also known as a static bone cavity of the mandible or lingual salivary gland inclusion defect, are cortical defects near the angle of the mandible below the mandibular canal.
+Strictly speaking, it is not a cyst since it does not contain any fluid.
+It is usually an incidental finding and represents a depression in the medial aspect of the mandible filled by part of the submandibular gland or adjacent fat.

-Stafne cyst's are thought to result from remodeling of the bone by adjacent salivary tissue, and have been noted to regress following resection of the gland near by.
+Stafne cysts are thought to result from remodelling of the bone by adjacent salivary tissue and have been noted to regress following resection of the gland nearby.

 - 1. Dunfee BL, Sakai O, Pistey R et-al. Radiologic and Pathologic Characteristics of Benign and Malignant Lesions of the Mandible1.
 Radiographics.
 2006;26 (6): 1751-1768.
 Radiographics (full text) - doi:10.1148/rg.266055189 - Pubmed citation